KuldeepSinh/99Problems/README.md

 Notes:

-1. "Let it crash" is followed (No unnecessary error checking).
+1. "Let it crash" is followed (No unnecessary error handling).
 2. "First - make it work" (Optimization is continuous).